 The Negotiation Challenge (TNC) is one of the most recognized international negotiation competitions.
 Established in 2007, TNC has hosted the world’s best student negotiators from leading universities, allowing them to share their passion and compete against each other in realistic negotiation situations.

-Based on the extensive experience in designing and organizing negotiation competitions, in 2020, The Negotiation Challenge launched also an international competition for business professionals.
+Based on the extensive experience in designing and organizing negotiation competitions, in 2020, The Negotiation Challenge launched also an international competition for professionals.

 TNC for professionals rests on solid academic foundations of its founders and operates in the same proven format.
 It gathers world’s best professional and passionate negotiators and offer them an opportunity to demonstrate their negotiation mastery and compare their skills with their like-minded counterparts from around the world.

 Through compelling negotiation strategies and methods, the participating teams must prove their skills and compete successfully through the negotiation rounds.
 In some of them, the teams negotiate in front of international judges, typically, negotiation professors.
 The best team wins a trophy and a title of The Great Negotiator.
 Due to its highly competitive character combined with rigorous scientific approach, winning The Negotiation Challenge can be compared with winning the World Championship in Negotiation.
 All negotiation simulations used during The Negotiation Challenge are exclusively prepared for this purpose and tested by senior academic faculty affiliated with International Negotiation Teaching and Research Association.
 The scientific and pedagogical value of the competition is guaranteed by their personal involvement in the preparation phase as well as together with seasoned practitioners as judges during the negotiation rounds.

 The Evaluation Criteria